Welcome - About Live and Loud!

 Then the whole thing was much louder on the right than the left, so that needed evening out, so I balanced the stereo image, such as it is.
 After all that, I whipped out the trusty 30 band EQ to remove some of the muddy midrange and harsh top end, as well as try and bring back some weight to the drums and bass (there wasn't any).
 While it's still not perfect and there's no way it would ever sound as clear as (say) a soundboard or FM recording, I'm pretty happy with the improvements I have been able to make.
 The beginning of the recording (as is so often the case) is probably the worst part.

-You can download this improved recording for free here as one 320 kbps MP3 file.
+You can download this improved recording for free here as one 320 kbps MP3 file (you may be temporarily redirected to an ad - if you have adblocking software, please disable it for this page - the link will be available very shortly after).
 Or, if you would like to support the site with a small donation towards storage subscription and internet costs, in return you can have the show as separate, properly tagged MP3s or even lossless files in FLAC format; head on over to the Donations tab to see how you can do this.

 Either way - enjoy the show.